TOLAC Versus VBAC: What is the Difference?

 • Data limited on >2 previous CDs

-Risks and Benefits of TOLAC, VBAC, and RCD
+Risks and benefits of TOLAC, VBAC, and RCD

 At this point, you might have some thoughts on whether or not you're a candidate for or desire to undergo a TOLAC.
 Now you might want to know the risks and benefits of each.